Home » Sidemount Diving Articles » Is Sidemount …? FAQs

 A sidemount rebreather (CCR) is a type of rebreather configured for attachment at the diver’s sides, rather than worn conventionally on their back.
 Originally conceived as a bail-out rebreather for backmount CCR diving, the concept has been adopted as a primary configuration by sidemount divers progressing into CCR diving.

-Most scuba agencies offer sidemount certification at recreational and technical diving levels, and courses are generally comparable in length and syllabus.
-Tech or cave diving-focused agencies, such as RAID, TDI, or IANTD, may be best suited to divers at that level.
-DIR-principled divers may appreciate courses from UTD or ISE.best sidemount instructor technical cave and wreck diving
+Most scuba agencies offer sidemount certification at recreational and technical diving levels.
+As such, most courses are generally comparable in length and syllabus.
+However, tech or cave diving-focused agencies, such as RAID, TDI, or IANTD, may be best suited to divers at that level.
+DIR-principled divers may appreciate courses from UTD or ISE.

 Is sidemount diving only for caves?

-Whilst sidemount diving originated as a configuration for cave exploration, it has evolved to become a very popular option for recreational and technical diving in general.
-Sidemount has numerous benefits for ocean divers, beyond just being low in profile for cave divers passing through tight restrictions.best sidemount instructor qualities
+Whilst sidemount diving originated as a configuration for cave exploration, it evolved to become a very popular option for recreational and technical diving.
+So sidemount has numerous benefits for ocean divers.

 Sidemount: Principles For Success eBook